 As noted earlier, instances of adware have been declining in recent years, perhaps because general cyber security practices make it easy to detect and eradicate.

 Malvertising works quite differently to adware in that it uses a legitimate ad to deliver malware to anyone who clicks on it.
-In some cases, a cybercriminal may place an ad on a legitimate site that, when clicked, will either install malware directly on the computer or redirect the click-er to a malicious site.
+In some cases, malicious actors may place an ad on a legitimate site that, when clicked, will either install malware directly on the computer or redirect the click-er to a malicious site.
 In other cases, hackers will compromise legitimate ad networks and replace legitimate ads with malicious ones.

 The main threat of malvertising is that it can introduce other forms of malware, such as ransomware or Trojans into a computer or network.